nagypet/wsstepbystep/README.md

 * step03: Swagger documentation
 * step04: Exception handling - ControllerAdvice annotation
 * step05: Admin GUI
-* step06: Security 1
+* step06: Security - The basics
-* step07: Security with roles and permissions
+* step07: Security - Roles and permissions
 * step08: Making the /authenticate endpoint
 * step09: Changing the authentication method of the book controller from Basic to Bearer
 * step10: Validation of the REST input parameter